MY MAGNETISM TO ITALY

 Twenty-five years ago I made my first journey here and my passion for Italy was further fueled.
 For the past few years it has been ignited…I have yearned for it, the tastes, the smells, the imperfections of the buildings and streets indeed the flavour of life that is Italy.
 Finding it difficult to understand why I feel my heart belongs here, it doesn’t take me long once I get here to understand why…it’s the authenticity that I love.

 Doorways and Vines.
 The Streets of Trastevere Rome.
 Photo by Carmen Darwin

 Food and homes are my love and my life’s work, so after reuniting with my sister and brother-in-law, we set out on the Eating Italy Food Tour of the area of Trastevere where we were staying in a beautiful Roman apartment surrounded by restaurants, tattorias and bottega’s.

-We ate our way though the ancient stone streets and stopped off at Spirit Di Vino where we savored an aperitif and drank wine in the ancient cellar, thought to be a hundred years older than the Colosseum.
+We ate our way through the ancient stone streets and stopped off at Spirit Di Vino where we savoured an aperitif and drank wine in the ancient cellar, thought to be a hundred years older than the Colosseum.
 Wow.
 This was something else.

 We drank wine in a cellar which dates back to pre-colosseum days.
 Extraordinary experience.